front-end-foundations/session1/readme.md

 - HTML: `<!-- -->`
 - CSS: `/* */`
 - JavaScript: `/* */` for multiline comments and `//` for single line comments

+Try:

+- Comment on and off the meta tag in the HTML file and viewing the result in the browser with the Toggle device button on and off

 ### The Box Model